materials-marketplace/user-docs/docs/source/ucs/uc1.md

 ## app.py

 This is a function that is actually called when building the docker image.
 The handling of the web application is realized by flask which is a python libarary.
-Understanding this part requires profound knowledge on html and CSS.
-The build up of the webpage is not part of this tutorial.
+Understanding this part requires knowledge on html and CSS.
+Creating the webpage is not part of this tutorial.

 We start with importing the main libraries